steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 I want it to update once a second
 ```

-**It may not get it right at first!**
+**It may not get it right at first, but iterate!**

-Claude got it right on the first try.
+Claude got it right on the first try, but ChatGPT took a second try.
 Here is an [example chatGPT session using workflow tool](https://chatgpt.com/share/692c3001-01e0-800d-96a4-fa3aa7d92fd5).

 - It made a version [ISS Map - broken ](images/ISS-Map-4-simplified-styles-interactive-chatGPT-not-working.svg)
 - I explained it wasn't working and it diagnosed the problem.